codejones-hub/plutus/doc/tutorials/contract-testing.rst

 In this case we locked 1 Ada in the contract, chose wallet 2 to recover the funds, and then tried to make a correct guess--but the precondition for ``Guess`` still failed.
 And this is no surprise: the wallet does not hold the game token.
-As part of our strategy for recovering the funds, we need to give the game token to the wallet that will make the guess.
+This test case shows that, as part of our strategy for recovering the funds, we also need to give the game token to the wallet that will make the guess.

  .. code-block:: haskell